nus-cs2113-AY2122S1/ip/docs/README.md

 Now you have 2 tasks in the list.
 ```

-## Adding an Event Task
+### Adding an Event Task

-Adds an event task that will happen at a specifc time in the future _eg.
-Dental Appointment at Saturday 1pm
+Adds an event task that will happen at a specifc time in the future

 Format: `event <TASK_NAME> /at <DATE_AND_OR_TIME>`